Read the instructions for “Getting up and running with Haskell” on the main course page.

 The Haskell language comes equipped with a few basic, built-in types:

-: with values True
+Bool: with values True and

-, as well as standard boolean operations like
+False, as well as standard boolean operations like

-and negation (not
+and negation (not).

-: the type of integers supporting
+Integer: the type of integers supporting

 arbitrary-precision arithmetic.
 This type is used by default when